camunda/camunda-platform-helm/docs/gha-workflows.md

 The Distro team provides a GitHub Actions Workflow to deploy the Camunda Helm chart via GitHub Actions.
 This workflow is customizable and supports different patterns.
 For example, disabling integration tests, single namespace, multi namespace, persistent setup with a defined TTL (not deleted after the workflow), and more.

-Check out the Camunda apps repo full working example [camunda-helm-integration.yml](https://github.com/camunda/camunda/blob/main/.github/workflows/camunda-helm-integration.yml).
+### ⭐ Getting Started ⭐

+The quickest way to use this workflow is the example template:

+- Copy [test-helm-chart.yaml](../.github/workflows/examples/test-helm-chart.yaml) to your repo under `.github/workflows/test-helm-chart.yaml`.
+- Replace `<USE_CASE>` in that file with a clear identifier for your use case (e.g., `my-team-dev-env`).
+- **Done! 🎉** The Helm chart integration test will run with each PR in your repo.

+You can see the workflow in action on the Camunda apps repo: [Camunda Helm Chart Integration Test](https://github.com/camunda/camunda/actions/workflows/camunda-helm-integration.yml).

 ### Workflow inputs

-These inputs allow you to customize Helm chart deployments for integration testing.
+These inputs allow you to customize Helm chart deployments.

 In most cases, you just need to set `identifier`, `camunda-helm-dir`, and `extra-values`.